 So, let’s get started with the main article.

-3 Ways to Calculate P Value in Linear Regression in Excel
+How to Calculate P Value in Linear Regression in Excel: 3 Ways

 Here, we have some predicted sales values and actual sales values of some of the products of a company.
 We will compare these sales values and determine the probability value and then we will determine if P supports the null hypothesis or the alternative hypothesis.
 The null hypothesis reckons there is no difference between the two types of sales values and the alternative hypothesis will consider differences between these two sets of values.

 We have used Microsoft Office 365 version here, you can use any other versions according to your convenience.

 Read More: How to Do Linear Regression in Excel

 Method-1: Using ‘t-Test Analysis Tool’ to Calculate P Value

 Here, we will use the analysis toolpak containing the t-Test analysis tool to determine the P-value for these two sets of sales data.